Thursday, June 1, 2023

 During the present conversion of the former tourist office, the construction workers made a discovery.
 Behind a wooden board, a painting by the Freiburg artist Theodor Kammerer was located.
 It is from 1938 and in the style of the time.

 Kammerer depicted aryan people as fishermen, recreationists, and horsemen in the style of the Nazi ideology on a surface of eight by two and a half meters.
-Like the air-raid shelter, the art advisory board decided to integrate the historical painting as contemporary testimony in an authentic place, which means a rescheduling leading to a cost increase for the documentation center.
+Like the air-raid shelter, the art advisory board decided to integrate the historical painting as a contemporary testimony in an authentic place, which would require rescheduling and increase costs for the documentation center.

-Also, the stone findings of the Old Synagogue - Red Baron reported - will be visible in the documentation center.
+Additionally, the stone findings from the Old Synagogue, as reported by Red Baron, will be on display at the documentation center.

 No comments: